-Updated March 26, 2026
+Updated April 21, 2026

 Updated for SWORN v1.2 (Boss Rush update).
 The core weapon and spell meta remains stable since the 1.0 full release, with Chakrams, Tome, and Armillary Sphere still firmly at the top.
+The new Corrupted enemy system on higher difficulties makes ranged and semi-ranged weapons even more valuable, and the Shatter mechanic (Beira Freeze combined with Gogmagog Stagger) continues to define Sovereign-level builds.

 To help you dominate every run in this Arthurian co-op roguelite, we've built this SWORN tier list ranking the best weapons and spells, covering each hero class, and highlighting the most flexible picks for any playstyle.
 In SWORN, the weapon and spell combo you take into Camelot shapes your entire run.
 Some require specific Fae Lord blessing synergies to reach their ceiling, while others slot into almost any build and deliver consistent results across all difficulty levels, from Standard all the way up to Knight and Sovereign.
+Weapon augments at Nimue can dramatically shift a weapon's ceiling, so your upgrade path matters as much as your initial pick.

 SWORN Weapons Tier List